 After looking through medical databases reviewing CBD and addictions they identified about 14 separate studies in this review regarding CBD and addictions.
 The conclusions stated that overall the emerging data is pretty limited and while it’s far from being conclusive it shows much promise and further studies and trials need to be done.
-This is true of nicotine addiction but also shows great promise with opidiod addictions.
+This is true of nicotine addiction but also shows great promise with opioid addictions.

 If you want to try quitting smoking, using a CBD Canada CBD Vape Pen might be a great first step.

 We hope this article gave you a little more references to go based on and hopefully it helps someone looking to give CBD a try for quitting smoking.